A Characterization Trope where children are looked at as their parent's status symbols.

 - RWBY: Nicholas Schnee single-handedly created a powerful legacy as the world's leading supplier of good-quality Dust, a mined substance that forms the basis of all technology and combat capability humanity possesses.
 He passed this inheritance on to his son-in-law, Jacques, who only married Nick's daughter to obtain control of the Schnee Dust Company and the prestige of the Schnee name.
-He has no interest in being a husband to his wife or a father to his three children, as they exist solely to service his public image.
+He isn't interested in being a husband to his wife or a father to his three children, as they exist solely to service his public relations.
 When the Kingdom of Atlas is framed as an instigator of the invasion of the Kingdom of Vale, Jacques recalls his daughter from studying in Vale.
-He isn't concerned about her welfare and safety, he wants to engage in a PR stunt to protect the SDC's profit margins: he forces Weiss to sing at a benefit concert to raise aid money for Vale just to remind the world that a Schnee fought on the front lines in the defence of Vale.
-When she loses control of her Semblance in public, he protects the SDC's reputation by indefinitely confining her to her bedroom and stripping her of her inheritance to make his son the sole heir to the company.
-Weiss is forced to break out of her own home and go on the run, attempting unsuccessfully to find her oldest sister, Winter, who broke free of their controlling father years ago by joining the Atlesian military.
+He isn't concerned about her welfare and safety, he wants to engage in a PR stunt to protect the SDC's profit margins: he forces Weiss to sing at a benefit concert to raise aid money for Vale just to remind Remnant that a Schnee fought on the front lines in Vale's defence.
+When she loses control of her Semblance in public, he disinherits her in order to protect his company's reputation.
+Weiss escapes her home and flees from Atlas as a result, attempting unsuccessfully to find her oldest sister, Winter, who escaped Jacques years ago by joining the Atlasian military.
 Weiss's brother, Whitley, strongly implies to her that the only way to deal with their father is to allow him to mould them into exactly the same kind of monster he is.

 - Dreamkeepers: Tinsel conceived Namah in order to blackmail the Viscount with an illegitimate child, whom she left on his doorstep.